keu/docs/learn/airflow-kafka.md

 :::caution

-While it is possible to manage a Kafka cluster in Airflow, be aware that Airflow itself should not be used for streaming or low-latency processes.
+While it is possible to manage a Kafka cluster with Airflow, be aware that Airflow itself should not be used for streaming or low-latency processes.
 See the [Best practices](#best-practices) section for more information.

 :::